 A cartoon of the nucleation process is shown schematically in Fig. 6a.
-Each water molecule (indicated by a w with an arrow) undergoes Brownian motion with a characteristic diffusion coefficient (the magnitude of that is indicated by the arrows).
-The circle represents the critical radius for nucleation, and the water molecules inside the radius are, at this snapshot in time, arranged in a pseudo regular ("ice-like") manner.
-If the regularity grows to be larger than the critical radius, then the sample will crystalise.
-Nucleation can also proceed via heterogeneous nucleation, where the water molecules near a surface (such as the container walls), or large particles in the solution (such as dust, proteins etc), act as a catalyst for the formation of ice nuclei (e.g. Franks, 1982).
+Each water molecule (indicated by a w with an arrow) undergoes Brownian motion with a characteristic diffusion coefficient (the magnitude of which is indicated by the arrows).
+The circle represents the critical radius for nucleation, and the water molecules inside the radius are, at this snapshot in time, arranged in a pseudo-regular ("ice-like") manner.
+If the regularity grows to be larger than the critical radius, then the sample will crystallize.
+Nucleation can also proceed via heterogeneous nucleation, in which a surface (such as the container walls), or a large particle in the solution (such as dust or protein), acts as a catalyst for the formation of ice nuclei (e.g., 15).